Answers to the Most Common Questions about NDIS

 What services and supports can I access with my NDIS funding?

-NDIS will fund supports or services which may help you with living arrangements, independence, social participation, health and wellbeing, education and employment.
-An example of some of these services include in home care, someone to help you with personal care needs such as bathing, dressing or meals, social support and companionship services, respite care, transport, home maintenance and modifications, and more.
+NDIS will fund supports or services to help you with living arrangements, independence, social participation, health and wellbeing, education, and employment.
+Some examples of these services include home care, assistance with personal care needs such as bathing, dressing or meals, social support and companionship services, respite care, transport, home maintenance and modifications, and more.